Alain Finkielkraut: Works

-Essayist on society

-In recent years, Alain Finkielkraut has given his opinion on a variety of topics in society, such as the Internet in The Internet, The Troubling Ecstasy (2001) (Internet, l'inquiétante extase).
-In the book Present Imperfect (2002) (L'Imparfait du présent), akin to a personal diary, he expresses his thoughts about various events in the world (especially the events of 11 September 2001).

-Controversies
+Opinions and controversies

-In 1995 Finkielkraut denounced the Cannes Film Festival's jury award, saying:

-In recognizing "Underground", the Cannes jury thought it was honouring a creator with a thriving imagination.
+In 1995, Finkielkraut denounced the Cannes Film Festival's jury award, saying: "In recognizing Underground, the Cannes jury thought it was honouring a creator with a thriving imagination.
 In fact, it has honoured a servile and flashy illustrator of criminal clichés.
 The Cannes jury ... praised a version of the most hackneyed and deceitful Serb propaganda.
-The devil himself could not have conceived so cruel an outrage against Bosnia, nor such a grotesque epilogue to Western incompetence and frivolity.
+The devil himself could not have conceived so cruel an outrage against Bosnia, nor such a grotesque epilogue to Western incompetence and frivolity."
 It was later revealed that Finkielkraut had not seen the film before writing his criticism.

-His interview published in the Haaretz magazine in November 2005 in which he gave his opinion about the 2005 French riots stirred up much controversy.
-Finkielkraut's remarked that the France national football team was "black, black, black, which causes sneers all over Europe" (as opposed to the expression "black-blanc-beur"—meaning "Black, White, Arab"—coined after the 1998 World Cup victory to honor the African and Afro Caribbean, European and North African origins of the players), adding that "if you point this out in France, you are thrown in jail."
+His interview published in the Haaretz magazine in November 2005, in which he gave his opinion about the 2005 French riots, stirred up much controversy.
+Finkielkraut's remarked that the France national football team was "black, black, black, which causes sneers all over Europe" (as opposed to the expression "black-blanc-beur"—meaning "Black, White, Arab"—coined after France's win in the 1998 FIFA World Cup final to honour the African and Afro-Caribbean, European, and North African origins of the players), adding that "if you point this out in France, you are thrown in jail".
 He also denounced African-American Muslims, claiming that there is an "Islamization of the blacks" happening in both America and France.
+Strong polemics followed the article: MRAP and L'Humanité accused Finkielkraut of racism and many of his colleagues at the École polytechnique published a petition led by Gilles Dowek against what they described as a "colonial project in his article.
+Emmanuel Todd wrote in 2008 that "never in France would rioters have been characterized by the color of their skin, if this anti-republican blasphemy had not been the work of an intellectual of Jewish origin, to whom the sacralization of the Shoah guarantees a surer protection than the colonial past to the young people of the suburbs".
+Finkielkraut later apologized, claiming bad translation of his article by Haaretz.

 Anti-Zionist filmmaker Eyal Sivan took legal action against Finkielkraut after the Frenchman said Sivan "is, if you will, one of the actors in this particularly painful, particularly alarming reality, the Jewish anti-Semitism that rages today."

-In 2009, he was criticized for his comment on Roman Polanski sexual offence in which a 13-year-old girl was involved.
-Finkielkraut claimed that she was a "teenager", "not a child".

-He has been criticized for his close friendship with Croatian president Franjo Tuđman and was accused by David Bruce MacDonald of supporting "a nation whose leader was a Holocaust revisionist, at the helm of an authoritarian government."

-In August 2018, Finkielkraut expressed in an interview with The Times of Israel his worries for French Jews and the future of France: "The anti-Semitism we're now experiencing in France is the worst I've ever seen in my lifetime, and I'm convinced it's going to get worse".
+In 2009, Finkielkraut was criticized for his comment on the Roman Polanski sexual abuse case.
+Finkielkraut claimed that the 13-years-old victim was a "teenager", "not a child".
+He was criticized for his close friendship with Croatian president Franjo Tuđman, and was accused by David Bruce MacDonald of supporting "a nation whose leader was a Holocaust revisionist, at the helm of an authoritarian government".
+In August 2018, Finkielkraut expressed in an interview with The Times of Israel his worries for French Jews and the future of France.
+He stated: "The anti-Semitism we're now experiencing in France is the worst I've ever seen in my lifetime, and I'm convinced it's going to get worse".